dbzl-project11/dbzl-project11.github.io/rules/mods.md

   - Jiren replaces Frieza Soldier
   - Jiren's character stats can be found in the [player calculator.](../usefulInfo/playerCalc.md)

+- Tapion
+  - Has been modded to transform into Hirudegarn.

+- Hirudegarn
+  - Chou Makousen damage reduced from 7730 to 7230.

 #### Characters impacted by Healing B1 removal

  - Yajirobe